 - Check whether you’re trying to connect to the right SSID or that you’re using the correct Wi-Fi login credentials.

 - Connect to a different Wi-Fi network if possible, to identify if the issue is with the computer or your primary Wi-Fi router.

 - Restart your router.
-If there’s any interference like metal objects, a microwave oven, baby monitors, filing cabinets, wireless headset, video game controllers, activity trackers, walkie talkies or other radios around the router, they may affect the connection.
+If there’s any interference like metal objects, a microwave oven, baby monitors, filing cabinets, wireless headsets, video game controllers, activity trackers, walkie-talkies, or other radios around the router, they may affect the connection.
 Move or remove such objects, or move your Mac closer to the router and try connecting to Wi-Fi again.

 - Get a Wi-Fi booster to expand your wireless network or use a spare router as a Wi-Fi extender instead of moving things around.

 - Make sure your router is kept in a cool, dry spot and that it isn’t covered, otherwise it may overheat and stop working properly.

 - Check whether the Wi-Fi icon appears in the menu bar.
 If not, select Menu > System Preferences > Network.
 Select Wi-Fi > Show Wi-Fi status in menu bar.

 - Restart your Mac and try connecting to Wi-Fi again.

 - Check whether the issue could be with your broadband provider.
 You can quickly check this by using a device connected via Ethernet to see if you can reach the Internet.